alannahharnden/linux-project-biol668/README.md

 # linux-project-biol668

 ## Description
-This repository is for uploading my completed Linux project.
 This is a completed Bash scripting / Linux project for the BIOL 668 course taught by DSK at San Diego State.

 ## Instructions